sadini-2001/hotel-booking-cancellation_advanced-data-analysis/README.md

 - Identify trends and patterns related to cancellations
 - Build a machine learning model to predict high-risk bookings

+- You can access the dataset [here on Kaggle](https://www.kaggle.com/datasets/thedevastator/hotel-bookings-analysis).

 ## Contributors

 This was a collaborative group project.
 Below are the individual contributions, with a focus on my role.